-It was an artists delight.
-Metal sculptures, beautiful and unusual paintings, pond and waterfall, eccentric hairstyles (for me. anyway).
+It was an artist’s delight.
+Metal sculptures, beautiful and unusual paintings, ponds and waterfalls, eccentric hairstyles (for me. anyway).

 WHERE ART AND NECESSITY MEET

-I don’t know how many of you are brave enough to say you love listening in to other peoples conversations?
+I don’t know how many of you are brave enough to say you love listening to other people’s conversations.
 It is one of my guilty secrets (not secret anymore).
 You never know what you will learn.